pabloazurduy/pabloazurduy.github.io/_posts/2023-10-30-false_alarm.md

 |    1       |    0       |     0.5       |   0.5          |
 |    1       |    1       |     1         |   0            |

-This tables are known as [CPD][4] tables (conditional probability distribution tables). and in our example we don't know the values, our observed dataset $D$ its just a list of events like:
+This tables are known as [CPD][4] tables (conditional probability distribution tables).
+In our example we don't know the values, our observed dataset $D$ its just a list of events like:

 | F | A | M |